A Girls Guide to Cars

 Size Matters

 The Cadillac Escalade is the biggest SUV I’ve driven to date.
-I’ve driven Tahoes, Suburbans and full-size pickup trucks and the Escalade just felt larger.
-It seats seven, which makes it perfect for large families or moms who transport kids on the regular (think sports teams or carpools.)
-It would also be a perfect vehicle for an adult or girlfriends night out since it comfortably seats seven people.
+I’ve driven Tahoes, Suburbans and full-size pickup trucks, and the Escalade just felt larger.
+It seats seven, which makes it perfect for large families or moms who transport kids on the regular (think sports teams or carpools).
+Also, it would be a perfect vehicle for an adult or girlfriends night out.
 I can totally see myself alighting from the sleek, sexy Escalade wearing a cocktail dress and my Jimmy Choos.
 Just kidding.
-I don’t have Jimmy Choos but if I did, they would SO go with this SUV.
+I don’t have Jimmy Choos, but if I did, they would SO go with this SUV.

 What I’m not kidding about is the comfort.
-When I say comfortably seats, I really mean it.
 These large seats, made out of buttery soft leather, are roomier than a first-class airline seat.
 If you’re a mom who spends half of your life in the car (seriously, it feels that way) and you can afford this level of comfort (I’ll get to the pricing in just a minute), do it.
-I sometimes work in my car while my kids are at their martial arts classes and the room and comfort in this beauty are unrivaled.
+I sometimes work in my car while my kids are at their martial arts classes, and the room and comfort in this beauty are unrivaled.

 Related: Hello Cadillac, my love.